- Ph.D. in Philanthropic Studies, Indiana University

 - B.A., University of Indianapolis

-Dr. Shariq Siddiqui serves as the visiting director and assistant professor of the Muslim Philanthropy Initiative at the Indiana University Lilly Family School of Philanthropy.
+Dr. Shariq Siddiqui is an Assistant Professor of Philanthropic Studies and Director of the Muslim Philanthropy Initiative at the Indiana University Lilly Family School of Philanthropy.
 Shariq has a Ph.D. and M.A. in Philanthropic Studies from the Lilly Family School of Philanthropy.
 He also has a JD from the McKinney School of Law at Indiana University and holds a B.A. in History from the University of Indianapolis.

 Shariq authors research on Muslim philanthropy and the Muslim nonprofit sector.
 Most recently, he conducted a national survey of full-time Islamic schools in the United States.
-This project resulted in the book (that he co-authored) Islamic Education in the United States and the Evolution of Muslim Nonprofit Institutions that will be published in November 2017.
-Shariq also serves as the co-editor of the new Journal on Muslim Philanthropy and Civil Society and as the Series Editor of the Muslim Philanthropy and Civil Society Book Series published by Indiana University Press.
+This project resulted in the book (that he co-authored) Islamic Education in the United States and the Evolution of Muslim Nonprofit Institutions, published in November 2017.
+Shariq also serves as the co-editor of the Journal of Muslim Philanthropy and Civil Society, Journal on Education in Muslim Societies and as the Series Editor of the Muslim Philanthropy and Civil Society Book Series.
+All three of which are published by Indiana University Press.
 He has served as a nonprofit practitioner for over 20 years for international, national, regional, and local nonprofit organizations.

-Shariq is also the Executive Director of Association for Research on Nonprofit Organizations and Voluntary Action (ARNOVA).
+Previously, Shariq served as the Executive Director of Association for Research on Nonprofit Organizations and Voluntary Action (ARNOVA).
 ARNOVA is a leading international association that connects scholars, teachers, and practice leaders in research on nonprofit organizations, voluntary action, philanthropy and civil society.

 - Introduction to Philanthropic Studies